slatifi/tmr-web/README.md

 - **Sharing and collaboration**: Users can share guidelines with other healthcare professionals, facilitating collaboration and knowledge exchange.
 The _guideline viewer_ allows users to view guidelines that are not owned by them.
 - **Interaction detection**: The platform automatically detects potential conflicts between guidelines based on their contributions and the SNOMED CT terminology.

+Additionally, documentation is provided for the API endpoints, which can be accessed at `/docs/` once the application is running.

 ## Deployment

 The application can be deployed using Docker.
 Ensure you have Docker and Docker Compose installed on your machine.
 Additionally, there are **two prerequisites** that need to be fulfilled before deploying the application: